 Module 7: How to talk to the press

 Module 8: Designing and implementing a research communication strategy

 This is an online, self-directed course, with moderation and feedback provided both by peers in the online environment and by Dr Charles Wendo (Training Coordinator at SciDev.Net), an experienced science journalist and media trainer, who holds a master’s degree in journalism and communication, a postgraduate diploma in mass communication and a bachelor’s degree in veterinary medicine.
 In addition, one exercise will provide participants with comment and feedback from professional journalists working in the field.

 This course is expected to take 10-16 hours to complete.
 A limited number of places are available and will be allocated on a ‘first-come, first-served’ basis.
-Successful applicants will be notified by 30 September 2018.
-A certificate of completion will be issued to participants who successfully complete the course.

 Register your interest by emailing a short overview of your work, and how you think this course could positively impact it, to: Amel Azab, Nile Basin Capacity Building Network, email@example.com